graysonhicks/generator-clear-creek/README.md

 ### Yeoman TIY Generator

 This is a Yeoman generator that is based on The Iron Yard Student Yeoman generator.
-This version is set up for those wanting to start a project with several popular JS libraries, and a live-server with browserify, watchify, SASS watch and livereload runn
+This version is set up for those wanting to start a project with several popular JS libraries, and a live-server with browserify, watchify, SASS watch and livereload run

 ### What is Included
 * Sass